TeamChoacury/kernel/README.md

-# Choacury Redone Kernel
+# Choacury V2 Kernel
-A reworked kernel for Choacury called "Kitten".
+A rewrite of the Choacury Kernel